peteroupc/peteroupc.github.io/exporand.md

 Once a geometric bag is accepted by the steps above, either return the geometric bag as is or fill the unsampled digits of the bag with uniform random digits as necessary to give the number a _p_-digit fractional part (similarly to **FillGeometricBag**), then return the resulting number.

+> **Notes:**
+>
-Note that a beta(1/_x_, 1) random number is the same as a uniform random number raised to the power of _x_.
+> - A beta(1/_x_, 1) random number is the same as a uniform random number raised to the power of _x_.
+> - For the beta distribution bigger `alpha` or `beta` is, the smaller the area of acceptance becomes (and the more likely random numbers get rejected by steps 5 and 6, raising its run-time).
+This is because `max(u^(alpha-1)*(1-u)^(beta-1))`, the peak of the PDF, approaches 0 as the parameters get bigger.
+To deal with this, step 2 was included, which under certain circumstances breaks the PDF into two parts that are relatively trivial to sample (in terms of bit complexity).

 <a id=Exponential_Distribution></a>
 ### Exponential Distribution